Personal data of the users of the website located at the domain

 used to host blog comments and reactions with an interface available on the Site.

-is responsible for handling chat on the website, collection of personal data through forms, including
+(registered office: 1 North Dearborn St 5th Floor Chicago, IL 60602), which is responsible for the collection of personal data through forms,

 § 5 User rights